Housing First to Prevent and End Homelessness

 There is no single solution, but there are many options:

-Partner with nonprofits and faith communities to help working families
+- Partner with nonprofits and faith communities to help working families pay for homes.

 - Change land use, zoning and tax policies to create incentives for affordable homes.

 It will take a public-private partnership to create homes within reach of working families.

 How will we make sure that people will not end up homeless again?